rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 nginx -v
 ```

 From there, you could just start dropping HTML files into the `/usr/share/nginx/html/` directory to build a simple, static website.
 The configuration file for the default website/virtual host is called “nginx.conf” and it’s in `/etc/nginx/`.
-It also holds a number of other basic Nginx server configurations, so even if you choose to move the actual website config to another file, you should probably leave the rest of `nginx.conf` intact.
+It also holds a number of other basic Nginx server configurations, so even if you choose to move the actual website config to another file, you should probably leave the rest of "nginx.conf" intact.

 ## Configuring the Firewall